Federal Crime of Forgery – 18 U.S.C. § 471

 18 U.S.C. § 471 states that whoever has the intent to defraud, falsely make, forge counterfeits, or alter any legal document or public governmental record shall be punished.

-When it comes to these federal forgery cases across the country, usually, the feds will not get involved in these types of cases unless it involves sophistication and a large dollar amount or some other crime going on.
+When it comes to federal forgery cases across the country, the feds usually do not get involved unless they involve sophistication, a large dollar amount, or some other crime.

-I've seen them get involved for example, some individuals were taking checks from attorney's law firms and then impersonating the attorney, going into the bank and forging their signature.
+For instance, some individuals were taking checks from attorneys' law firms and then impersonating the attorney, going into the bank, and forging their signature.
 It was an inside job.
 Thousands of dollars were lost.
-That's where the federal government will come in because it will take some sophistication to investigate the federal forgery charges and prove it.
+That's where the federal government will come in because it will take some sophistication to investigate the federal forgery charges and prove them.
+Other examples include forging government documents, altering financial records, or creating counterfeit currency.

 A lot of time, they're going to need a handwriting expert to come in to match up the person they think is doing the federal forging to the attorney's signature and the signature placed in the bank.
 Obviously, if somebody is going in and claiming that they are another person and the bank has a video of them going in, and they're actually not that person, that would be good evidence as well.

-But usually, where I see the federal government becoming involved in a criminal matter as it relates to forgery is when there are large dollar amounts — thousands or even million of dollars involved, big companies involved losing money — then the feds feel like it impacts interstate commerce.
+But usually, I see the federal government become involved in a criminal matter related to forgery when there are large dollar amounts involved—thousands or even millions of dollars—and big companies involved losing money.
+Then, the feds feel like it impacts interstate commerce.

 They feel like they should get involved in prosecuting the person, punishing them, and seeing that they get a lengthy federal prison sentence served out at 85%.
 18 U.S.C.
 471 defines the federal crime of counterfeit currency.